 Open access publishing is not without costs.
 Multidisciplinary Respiratory Medicine therefore levies an article-processing charge of £1370/$2145/€1745 for each article accepted for publication.
-If the submitting author's institution is a Member, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
-In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
+If the corresponding author's institution participates in our open access membership program, some or all of the publication cost may be covered (more details available on the membership page).
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.

 All articles published in Multidisciplinary Respiratory Medicine are included in:

 - Emerging Sources Citation Index